Matt2371/Fish-Species-Occurrence/README.md

 | 3   | 1    | 1     | 0.9    | 0.45    | 0.225  |
 | 4   | 1    | 0.9   | 0.45   | 0.225   | 0.1125 |
 | 5   | 0.9  | 0.45  | 0.225  | 0.1125  | 0.0563 |

-Here are the probabilities used for each stream order based on the primary stream order for a species
+The table shows the probabilities used for each stream order based on the primary stream order for a taxon

 ## Results